-Followed by a Networking Event at 4:45 PM
+Featuring a Networking Event

 The Undergraduate Forum hosts research from current undergraduate students.
 Students give present clear, innovative arguments that puts their unique insights in conversation with existing scholarship (secondary sources).
 In keeping with the conference theme, this forum explores how literary works, film, languages, and cultures influence and challenge traditional notions of space, identity, and history.
 Possible approaches include: